Nine Sols on Steam - User reviews, Price & Information

 Nine Sols is a lore rich, hand-drawn 2D action-platformer featuring Sekiro-inspired deflection focused combat.
 Embark on a journey of eastern fantasy, explore the land once home to an ancient alien race, and follow a vengeful hero’s quest to slay the 9 Sols, formidable rulers of this forsaken realm.

-Nine Sols is a metroidvania, souls-like and action game developed and published by RedCandleGames.
+Nine Sols is a metroidvania, souls-like and difficult game developed and published by RedCandleGames.

 Released on May 28th 2024 is available on Windows and MacOS in 14 languages: English, Simplified Chinese, Traditional Chinese, Japanese, Korean, French, German, Russian, Ukrainian, Portuguese - Brazil, Spanish - Latin America, Italian, Spanish - Spain and Polish.